Gagan-TW/writetech-accelerator-portfolio-Gagandeep/docs-automation/sample.md

-This document have some intentional mistake.

-We begun writing this to test vale linting and make sure it work proper.

-Vale is a awesome tool for style check.
+i begun the writing test at 6am. this isn't professional, right?